 Introduction to Adoption from the Birth Parent Perspective

 People in many different circumstances choose to place children in adoption for a variety of reasons.
 The majority of birthparents choosing to adopt out their child are single women.
 A minority of married couples also decide to place their child into adoption, primarily because they are unable to financially support a child (or another child).
-For the purposes of this article, which focuses on adoptions occurring inside the United States, we focus on the birthmother's path through adoption, as well as touching on the rights of the unmarried birth father.
+We focus here on the birthmother's path through adoption, as well as touching on the rights of the unmarried birth father.
 Our references to birthmothers should be understood to include birthfathers as well, when the birthfathers make themselves available to the adoption process.

 This article can provide valuable information to birthmothers about the adoptive process, however, it is not designed to give advice about the pros and cons of the adoption decision itself.
 We assume that if you are reading this article, you are seriously considering (or have already chosen to) start adoption procedures.
 We recognize that you have already likely experienced a tremendous roller-coaster ride of emotions such as denial, anger, guilt, frustration, sadness, anxiety, relief and joy.
 Unfortunately, these emotions will not disappear after you have made your adoption decision.
 Be prepared for these emotions to continue and perhaps even intensify as you work your way through the process.
 Sharing your thoughts and emotions with family members, friends, or other helping professionals (social workers, clergy, or psychotherapists for example) will likely help you to avoid being overwhelmed by them.